simplecontainer/smr/README.md

 The simplecontainer introduces the following:

-- Single docker daemon or cluster of docker daemons
 - Overlay networking for containers using flannel (encrypted using wireguard by default)
 - Integrated DNS server isolated from Docker daemon
 - GitOps: deploy containers on Docker using GitOps pattern